Introduction

 • Australian proof of age card, with your photo

-• Australian passport, either current or expired less than two years ago
+• Australian passport, either current or expired less than 2 years ago

-• passport or similar document with your photo and signature, issued by a country other than Australia or by the United Nations (with an English language interpretation if not in English).
+• passport or similar document with your photo and signature, issued by a country other than Australia or by the United Nations (with an English language translation if not in English).

 For identity documents with a photo: